-c) MT-LR using sidelink positioning.
+e) MT-LR using sidelink positioning.

 NOTE: In order to estimate the location of the UE, the network can decide to utilize the ranging and sidelink positioning during the MO-LR procedure (i.e., MO-LR using sidelink positioning) and the MT-LR procedure (i.e., MT-LR using sidelink positioning).

-Editor’s Note: It is FFS whether SL-MT-LR procedure is needed.